MBZAI/BroaderDG/README.md

 ## How To Use

 There are two important scripts to run the training and evaluate the results: `run_train.sh` & `run_evaluation.sh`.
-By default, we run our experiments for 3 trials and then report the mean and standard deviation of the results.

-`run_train.sh` will perform a training process and `run_evaluation.sh` will give accuracy and f1-score from the experiment.
+By default, we run our experiments for 3 trials and then report the mean and standard deviation of the results. `run_train.sh` will perform a training process and `run_evaluation.sh` will give accuracy and f1-score from the experiment.
+In addition, we provide a sample output folder (`COOPLVT_TRAINING_LOGS`).
+In the actual output folder, best models are monitored and saved.

 `run_train.sh`
 ``` bash